Symbolic substitution systems beyond abelian groups: Introduction

-\textbf{Related work and open problems:} Although there is a large literature concerning dynamical systems over abelian groups which satisfy some form of linear repetitivity, very few examples seem to be known in the non-abelian case.
+Although there is a large body of literature concerning dynamical systems over abelian groups which satisfy some form of linear repetitivity, very few examples seem to be known in the non-abelian case.
 In fact, the only examples that we are aware of are those constructed recently by P{\'e}rez \cite{Perez} in the context of Schreier graphs associated with certain actions of spinal groups.
 We thus believe that the present article provides the first construction of aperiodic linearly repetitive Delone sets in non-abelian nilpotent Lie groups and thus (via the Voronoi construction) of aperiodic self-similar tilings in such groups.
-On the contrary, \emph{periodic} self-similar tilings of RAHOGRASPs have been a subject of study ever since Strichartz' highly influential article \cite{Str92}; see in particular the work of Gelbrich \cite{Gelbrich} for a very explicit construction of periodic self-similar tilings in the Heisenberg group.
+On the contrary, \emph{periodic} self-similar tilings of substitution groups have been a subject of study ever since Strichartz' highly influential article \cite{Str92}; see in particular the work of Gelbrich \cite{Gelbrich} for a very explicit construction of periodic self-similar tilings in the Heisenberg group.

 Concerning general Delone sets in nilpotent Lie groups, not a lot seems to be known yet.
-Machado \cite{Machado1} has established that such Delone sets satisfy the Meyer condition if and only if they are relatively dense subsets of approximate lattices.
-The linearly repetitive Delone sets constructed in the current article are actually Meyer, but for the trivial reason that they are even relatively dense in -- and hence bounded displacement (BD) equivalent and bilipschtiz (BL) equivalent to -- a lattice.
+Machado \cite{Machado1} has established that such Delone sets satisfy the Meyer condition if and only if they are relatively dense subsets of cut-and-project sets.
+The linearly repetitive Delone sets constructed in the current article are actually Meyer, but for the trivial reason that they are even relatively dense in -- and hence bounded displacement (BD) equivalent and bilipschitz (BL) equivalent to -- a lattice.
 On the contrary, the work of Dymarz, Kelly, Li and Lukyanenko \cite{DKLL18} shows that there are many different BD and BL equivalence classes of Delone sets in nilpotent Lie groups, which in general cannot be represented by lattices.
-We currently do not know whether BL equivalence classes, which do not contain a lattice, can admit linearly repetitive Delone sets.
+We currently do not know whether BL equivalence classes in nilpotent Lie groups, which do not contain a lattice, can admit linearly repetitive Delone sets.

 Our examples are also special from a dynamical point of view, since the horizontal factors (in the sense of \cite{BjHa3}) of their hull dynamical systems are homogeneous.
 Nevertheless, it might be interesting to study their central diffraction in the sense of \cite{BjHa3} and compare it to the central diffraction of the ambient lattices.